elisamaranta/heliconius/Cline_analysis/Cline_outputs.md

-We want to model the residuals for corneal area (CA) and facet count (FC) by transect position (or elevation; can compare).
+We want to model the residuals for corneal area (CA) and facet count (FC) by transect position.

 We use the HZAR  package in R and compare the fit for 5 different models using the R script Cline_analysis.R